 The Alameda Creek Alliance and the Center for Biological Diversity filed and won a lawsuit challenging an inadequate environmental review for the Staples Ranch development project in 2009.

 A settlement with the City of Pleasanton resulted in a supplemental review of the project's effects on sensitive plants and wildlife in December of 2009.
-This supplemental review was also deficient since it did not fully disclose the impacts to wetland species and habitat.
-The Alameda Creek Alliance has provided comments on Pleasanton's supplemental Environmental Impact Report and highlighted the inadequacy of surveys and mitigations for San Joaquin spearscale and California tiger salamander habitat.
+This supplemental review is also considered deficient by the Alameda Creek Alliance since it did not fully disclose the impacts to wetland species and habitat.